esphome/esphome-docs/components/sprinkler.rst

             light.turn_on: my_light
         ...

-This arrangement is possible for any other switch within the sprinkler controller's configuration block.
+This arrangement is possible for any other switch within the sprinkler controller's configuration block, with the exception of ``pump_switch_id`` and ``valve_switch_id`` (because these two are the IDs of other switch components already defined elsewhere in your configuration).
 In addition, specifying each switch ID enables the ability to refer to any of the sprinkler controller's switches from elsewhere in your configuration.
 Here's another brief example:

 .. code-block:: yaml

-    # Advanced switch example
+    # Template switch as a secondary main switch
     switch:
       - platform: template
         id: my_switch